observatorycontrolsystem/observatorycontrolsystem.github.io/index.md

 # Projects under the Observatory Control System

-Conceptually, the Observatory Control System has three main categories: request and observation management, observation scheduling, and the science archive.
+The Observatory Control System software provides for request and observation management, observation scheduling, and a science archive.
 An observatory that adopts this software has the option to use all of the parts, or only a subset of them.
 Specifically, the projects that make up the software are:

 ### Observation Portal

-This Django application is the main interface that astronomers interact with to submit and retrieve status updates for observation requests.
+This Django application is the main interface that astronomers interact with to submit observation requests and to monitor the status of those requests.
 It also stores the observing schedule that is generated from all observation requests by the scheduler.
 It is fully backed by APIs and includes modules for the following:

 <dl>
   <dt>Proposal management</dt>